Charing Cross tube station: 1860s and 1870s

 The first proposal came before Parliament in 1864, a year after the opening of the Metropolitan Railway, the world's first underground railway, and the year the mainline station opened.
 The North Western and Charing Cross Railway (NW&CCR) proposed a line in a cut-and-cover tunnel between the London and North Western Railway's terminus at Euston and Charing Cross.
 The NW&CCR was to have its own station on the north side of Strand before it came to the surface alongside the main line station and connected to the SER's tracks on Hungerford Bridge.
 The railway was approved in July 1864.

 The following year, the Waterloo and Whitehall Railway (W&WR) received permission to construct a short railway between Waterloo station and a station at the western end of Great Scotland Yard at the junction with Whitehall.
 The line was to be a pneumatic railway with the carriages sucked and pushed through the tunnels like a piston by fans at Waterloo.
 Construction works began for the ends of the cut and cover tunnels on each side of the River Thames and part of the cast-iron cylinder that was to be sunk into a trench dredged into the bed of the river.

-Progress on both railways was halted in the Panic of 1866, a major crash in the London and international stock markets that led to the collapse of a number of banks and prevented funds being raised to continue the works.
+Progress on both railways was halted in the Panic of 1866, a major crash in the London and international markets that led to the collapse of a number of banks and prevented funds being raised to continue the works.
 The W&WR was liquidated in 1868, and the NW&CCR plans were abandoned in 1869.

 The NW&CCR plans were revived with minor changes by the Euston, St Pancras and Charing Cross Railway in 1870.
 A station was planned at the same location as the NW&CCR's.
 Parliamentary approval was granted in 1871 and the company changed its name to the London Central Railway, but the scheme was again unable to raise sufficient funds.
 It was abandoned in 1874.